 - Be proactive in communicating.
 Don’t wait for SEO clients to communicate with you.
-Reach out to them, educate them about SEO, share industry updates, and make adjustments to SEO executions.
+Reach out to them, educate them about SEO, ask questions yourself, share industry updates, and make adjustments to SEO executions.
 When you are a proactive communicator, you will give the impression that you are invested in their success.
 This is something clients want to feel.

 - Give timely responses to inquiries.
 Your SEO clients may have a question or two about SEO.
 They may also have questions about their SEO campaigns and executions.
 Make sure that you promptly reply not just to their inquiries, but also to their feedback and insights.
 Timely responses show how you are committed to their success and how valuable you see their input.

 - Provide regular updates and reports.
 Reports are not just used to keep your SEO clients informed.
 They are also used to educate clients about SEO.
 Provide clients with regular updates and reports, complete with key performance indicators and insights.
 Clients can build their SEO knowledge by consuming these reports on a regular basis.

 Explain SEO to clients and earn their trust